 Existing natural conditions shall be preserved as much as feasible.
 Such practices may include: preserving existing vegetation, vegetative buffer strips, and existing soil profile and topsoil; minimizing soil compaction; minimizing disturbance of steep slopes; phasing of construction operations to minimize the amount of disturbed land at any one time; and protective clearing or grubbing practices.
-For all construction activity adjacent to surface waters of the state, a 50-foot undisturbed natural buffer will be maintained as measured from the ordinary high water mark (OHWM).
+For all construction activity adjacent to surface waters of the state, if feasible a 50-foot undisturbed natural buffer will be maintained as measured from the ordinary high-water mark (OHWM).
+If it is infeasible to provide and maintain a 50-foot undisturbed natural buffer, the stabilization requirements in Table 7 of Section II.D.2 of this SWP3 shall be met.